Amadeus

 How to move an app to production

-Once your app is ready to go live, you can move it to the production environment where your project will take advantage of real data and unlimited calls.
+Once your app is ready to go live, you can deploy it to the production environment, where it will process real data, and the allowed number of calls will increase from 10 to 40 per user per second.

-You can’t issue flight tickets without accreditation from the Airline Reporting Corporation (ARC) in the US or the International Air Transport Association (IATA) in the rest of the world.
-Learn about the certification process in detail from our articles on ARC Accreditation Options and How to Get IATA Accreditation.
+So, what does an airline consolidator have to do with a flight booking app?
+You can’t issue flight tickets without accreditation from the Airline Reporting Corporation (ARC) in the US or the International Air Transport Association (IATA) elsewhere.

-Long story short, small travel agencies and newcomers typically lack the resources to be licensed by IATA or ARC.
-The regular solution to this issue is striking a deal with a host agency or an airline consolidator who will do the ticketing for a commission.
+At the same time, small travel agencies and newcomers often lack the resources to be licensed by IATA or ARC.
+A common solution is partnering with a host agency or an airline consolidator that handles ticketing for a commission.
 Amadeus helps find the middleman for those who don’t know where to start.
 If you already have an IATA/ARC-accredited partner, it must be approved by the GDS.

 Where to get help

-Amadeus maintains detailed and clear API documentation to guide you through the integration process and the FAQ page, which is constantly updated with new questions.
+Amadeus provides detailed and clear API documentation to guide you through the integration process, along with a frequently updated FAQ page addressing common questions.

 Pricing conditions

 With the Self-Service subscription, you develop your app for free.
 When going live, you preserve the same quota of free calls as in the test environment.
-But on exceeding this limit, the system will automatically charge a fee for each transaction (from 0.0008 to 0.025 euro/ $0.00078 to 0.024 depending on the API.)
+But on exceeding this limit, the system will automatically charge a fee for each transaction (roughly $0.003 to $0.046, depending on the API).
+Each month, you will be automatically billed for any transactions that exceed the free quota.

-Test and production terms of Amadeus Self-Service subscription compared.
+Test and production terms of the Amadeus Self-Service subscription compared

 The pay-as-you-go model works well for companies with a small number of clients.
 But as your business grows and attracts more travelers, the Self-Service price terms stop being advantageous.
-Besides that, you may want to augment your app with features unavailable via REST APIs.
+Besides that, you may want to augment your app with features unavailable in the current subscription.
 These factors induce companies to consider Enterprise APIs.

 Enterprise APIs: a full-fledged service for large travel businesses

-AltexSoft began working with Amadeus when the democratic Self-Service catalog didn’t exist yet.
-Only big travel players certified by ARC or IATA could access the GDS content via rather old SOAP APIs designed in 1998.
+AltexSoft began working with Amadeus before the launch of the democratic Self-Service catalog.
+At that time, only large travel players certified by ARC or IATA could access GDS content through the older SOAP APIs.

-Today, Amadeus is gradually moving from SOAP to REST, yet, this process is far from over.
-So, to access the lion’s share of features, you still have to use SOAP and be large enough to afford the Enterprise subscription.
-Besides more extensive functionality, enterprise clients take advantage of customized pricing, 24/7 technical support, and a dedicated manager to solve their problems.
+Today, Amadeus is gradually transitioning from SOAP to REST, but this process is still ongoing.
+As a result, to access most of the features, you still need to use SOAP and meet the requirements for the Enterprise subscription.
+In addition to broader functionality, enterprise clients benefit from customized pricing, 24/7 technical support, and a dedicated manager to address their needs.

 The Enterprise API catalog: content and functionality

-The modern Enterprise catalog includes about 200 APIs, both SOAP and REST — the ones small agencies can integrate via the Self-Service proposition.
-Crucial capabilities provided by this subscription and unavailable through Self-Service are as follows.
+The modern Enterprise catalog includes more than 140 APIs, including those available via the Self-Service proposition.
+Crucial content and capabilities provided by this subscription and unavailable through Self-Service are as follows.

 Ticketing services at booking time.
-As we’ve explained before, the Self-Service tier caters to businesses without travel accreditations.
+As we’ve explained before, the Self-Service tier is designed for businesses without travel accreditations.
 They aren’t authorized to perform airline ticketing and have to partner with a consolidator to sell flights.
-In turn, the enterprise clients have the required credentials to issue and manage e-tickets and Amadeus provides them with technical means to automate all aspects of this process.
+In turn, the enterprise clients have the required credentials to issue and manage e-tickets and Amadeus provides them with the technical means to automate all aspects of this process.

 Passenger Name Record (PNR): Meaning, Purpose, and FuturePlayButton